 One of the most essential updates in Oracle E-Business Suite Release 12 is the aspect of centralized accounting.
 Release 12 provides greater efficiency by centralizing bank functions and accounting.
 Oracle introduced Subledger Accounting (SLA), which allows organizations to control and monitor each accounting entry at a detailed level.
 Subledger Accounting enables users to apply all accounting rules and organizations the ability to allow universal transaction accounting.

 Reporting is an essential component to nearly all organizations and has become critical for maintaining a competitive advantage.
 Whether reporting includes charts, various forms, images, or government required forms, Release 12 relinquishes much of the hassle involved with standard reporting by transitioning to templates to increase efficiency and simplify form preparation and maintenance.

-Benefits of Oracle Supply Chain Management (SCM)
+Key Advantages of Oracle Supply Chain Management (SCM) in R12.2

 Upgrading to R12.2 helps companies become more responsive in global manufacturing environments, improve manufacturing execution, and increase productivity.
 Release 12 evolves performance by enabling companies to run with reduced downtime.
 This is accomplished by enhancing manufacturing execution for greater shop floor visibility and reducing production delays.

 Global Management facilitates the process of viewing the effectiveness of the quality of products and services, as companies can now assess their effectiveness against the standard quality objectives.
 Oracle introduced templates that allow companies to receive immediate feedback from customers related to compliance procedures and program results.
 Companies can also generate receipts for their products, and view products in a single view that allows for exclusive serials and quality results.